linode/developers/hugo/content/platform/nodebalancer/nodebalancer-ssl-configuration.md

 ![Forcing all connections to use SSL with NodeBalancers.](/docs/assets/NodeBalancer_SSL_Configuration_smg.png "Forcing all connections to use SSL with NodeBalancers.")

-{: .note }
->
+{{< note >}}

-> Throughout this guide we will offer several suggested values for specific configuration settings; some of these values will be set by default.
+Throughout this guide we will offer several suggested values for specific configuration settings; some of these values will be set by default.
 These settings are shown in the guide as a reference and you may need to modify them to suit your application accordingly.

+{{< /note >}}

 ## Before you Begin